CodeForFoco/codeforfoco.github.io/_posts/blog/2016-11-21-November-Thanksgiving-Off.md

 categories: blog
 ---

-Reminder that there will not be a Thursday Meetup this week!
+Reminder that there will not be a Code for Fort Collins Meetup on Thursday this week!
 (Nov.
 20-26, 2016)

 ## See you again in December!